thiblahute/meson-website/FAQ.md

 ```

 But when you recompile, it still uses `c++11`.
 The reason for this is that default options are only looked at when you are setting up a build directory for the very first time.
 After that the setting is considered to have a value and thus the default value is ignored.
 To change an existing build dir to `c++14`, either reconfigure your build dir with `mesonconf` or delete the build dir and recreate it from scratch.

+## Does wrap download sources behind my back?

+It does not.
+In order for Meson to download anything from the net while building, two conditions must be met.

+First of all there needs to be a `.wrap` file with a download URL in the `subprojects` directory.
+If one does not exist, Meson will not download anything.

+The second requirement is that there needs to be an explicit subproject invocation in your `meson.build` files.
+Either `subproject('foobar')` or `dependency('foobar', fallback : ['foobar', 'foo_dep']).
+If these calls either are not in the build files or they are not called (due to e.g. `if/else`) then nothing is downloaded.